OctopusDeploy/blog/blog/2022-q3/get-started-containers/index.md

 Deployable container images also make it easy to get your app running.
 Container images usually include your software, all runtimes and prerequisites needed to run your app, plus any config set by code.
 Many companies had their own container image formats over the years, but Docker's 'OCI' image (now open-source) quickly became the industry-standard.
 In fact, many providers now use the terms 'OCI images' and 'Docker images' interchangeably.

 :::hint
-OCI stands for 'Open Container Initiative.
+OCI stands for Open Container Initiative.
 The initiative is a container structure that acts as the industry standard format.
-Most major players in tech, development and cloud services back the initiative and support the OCI format.
+Most major players in tech, development, and cloud services back the initiative and support the OCI format.
 Read more about it on the [Open Container Initiative website](https://opencontainers.org/).
 :::

 For those new to containerization's concepts, let's take a high-level look at what you need and how it all fits together.